PersonalDataIO/CoronaRiskScoring/README.md

 # CoronaRiskScoring

-This is an effort to have a broad discussion around risk scoring algorithms in Bluetooth based corona-tracking apps.
+This is an effort to have a broad and comparative discussion around risk scoring algorithms in Bluetooth based corona-tracking apps.

 Projects:
 - [French project](https://gitlab.inria.fr/stopcovid19)